JorjaFox/library/content/posts/recaps/csi/toe-tags.md

 This episode is told partly from the perspective of the dead, as five bodies in the morgue 'come to life' in the afterlife.
 Meanwhile, Grissom teaches a class to the students from UNLV, showing them around the CSI labs and morgues.

-#An escort (who was also a cop) is killed by a high-roller for causing him bad luck.
+* An escort (who was also a cop) is killed by a high-roller for causing him bad luck.
-#A woman is killed by her husband for being too attractive.
+* A woman is killed by her husband for being too attractive.
-#A soldier is knifed to death by a man who had inhaled a toxic substance.
+* A soldier is knifed to death by a man who had inhaled a toxic substance.
-#Two men are killed in a freak chainsaw accident.
+* Two men are killed in a freak chainsaw accident.

-## Sara Sidle Review
+## Character Review

 Grissom, Sara and Brass work a case where two men died from a chainsaw accident.
 The door was kicked in, making it appear as an attack from someone outside the room.
 However the evidence shows it was an accident, caused by one mans ineptitude at using the right-handed chainsaw with his left hand.